klebs6/caffe2-rs/README.md

 parallelized.
 To ensure functionality, the unit tests from the C++ codebase have been included.

-In the near future, this library could serve as a reference model for PyTorch, as well as a tool for the Rust ecosystem.
+In the near future, this library could possibly serve as a reference model for PyTorch, as well as a tool for the Rust ecosystem.
 The project owes its DNA to the original authors of the Caffe2 C++ library,